PNR 8100 class: Delivery and commissioning

+They eventually replaced the 8000 class in servicing the Tutuban–Alabang Metro South Commuter (MSC) services, with the 8000 class assigned to the Inter-Provincial Commuter operations in Laguna.

 Design and features

 The trains were manufactured by the Indonesian firm PT Industri Kereta Api (Persero), also known as INKA.
 The 8000 and 8100 class DMUs as well as the 8300 class coaches are given the designation K3 while in Indonesia.

 Car body

 The design of the 8100 class is identical to the 8000 class DMUs deployed in December 2019 with three double-leaf pocket doors per side and longitudinal seats, with the exception of additional intermediate coaches.
 The 8100 classes comprises 4 units unlike the earlier 8000 units with just 3.

 The livery consists of a white body with a black design in the windows and blue stripes underneath it.
 The driver cabs, on the other hand, have a black and orange design with the PNR logo underneath the windshield.

 Interior

 The INKA DMU train sets has an obstacle door detector that keeps passengers from being caught in between doors with Emergency door release that opens the door manually in case of emergency.
 The trains are equipped with polycarbonate glass windows that can withstand damages from stoning, four roof-mounted air-conditioning units (each train car has one unit) suitable for the local tropical climate, and an emergency intercom equipped with two-way communication.
 The trains also feature an LED passenger information system display in each train car.

 The design capacity of a four-car trainset is 1,000 passengers.